bodasadallah/blog/content/posts/scribbles/index.md

 ### steps
 - first they train image tokenzier, which converts images to tokens
 - then they train encoder-decoder model to do teacher-inforcing style training from the sentence tokens

+## Faster RCNN

+- it's fast because they merged the  the feature map for Region Proposal Network and the classifier network

+- they pass on the extracted feature map with 3*3 sliding window
+- for every anchor point he tries to generate 9 anchor boxes

+### questions
+- what if this anchor point doesn't have a ground truth? we only consider the first term of the loss, which is the objectivity. and we exclude the second term as we don't have ground truth for this pixel
+- why do we make intermediate anchor boxes? it's like adding a prior knowledge, we normalize our predictions and ground truth  according to these anchors